 Different kinds of nut flours can be used to provide a variety of taste nuances.
-They are mainly best used with other flours.
+They are usually best when used with other flours.
 You can prepare nut and almond flour yourself by grinding the nuts in an effective blender.
 Beware, however, not to blend too much so that the flour does not transform into nut butter, which, too, is certainly an excellent ingredient in baking!

 Gluten-free oat flour is created easily at home by grinding gluten-free oatmeal in a blender.
-Oatmeal has a great viscosity, but the dough can easily become too slimy.
+Oatmeal has a great viscosity but the dough can easily become too slimy.
 Use alongside with other flours, psyllium husk and xanthan.

 - -Buckwheat flour: